 Cash & ATMs

 We haven’t noticed any ATMs in Cuba.
 We heard that there might be some, but we haven’t seen any.
-We haven’t searched for them either because we brought cash with us, and, for all the reasons mentioned above, we suggest you to bring cash with you as well.
+We haven’t searched for them either because we brought cash with us, and, for all the reasons mentioned above, we suggest you bring cash with you as well.
 Plan your budget in advance, and factor in expenses for accommodation, food, transportation, and activities.
 Make sure you have cash to pay all of them because accessing more funds might be challenging once you’re in Cuba.

 Many things can go wrong with ATMs: run out of cash, have a malfunction, no electricity, card not accepted, bad exchange rate, etc. In Cuba is better to always apply Murphy’s First Law: anything that can go wrong will go wrong.